AmeriCorpsWhat is AmeriCorps?

 • When you’re finished with your service, you will receive a Segal AmeriCorps Education Award to help pay for college, graduate school, or vocational training or to repay student loans.

 • The dollar amount of a full-time award is tied to the the maximum amount of the U.S. Department of Education's Pell Grant, thus it can vary from year to year.
-You can learn more about the Segal AmeriCorps Education Award here.
+Learn more about the Segal AmeriCorps Education Award.
 Will I get paid?

 • As a member, you will receive a modest living allowance.
 (Note: Although you may not make much money, as in, to open a savings account, you should have enough to live on to cover your daily needs.)